microslayer/Lidar-Processing/README.md

 ## Directory structure

-/site - Static web site files
+/site - Static web site files - you can start a web server over port 8000 that uses this directory as its root by opening a command line, navigating to this directory, and typing "python -m http.server"

 /site/js